Skip to main content

 About the competition

-The 2023 exhibition is the fifty-ninth year of the competition, showcasing acclaimed photographs from all the competition categories, presenting a huge variety of inspiring images capturing nature’s rich diversity.
+The 2024 exhibition is the sixtieth year of the competition, showcasing acclaimed photographs from all the competition categories, presenting a huge variety of inspiring images capturing nature’s rich diversity.
 The jury – made up of respected wildlife experts and nature photographers from over 90 nations – seeks faithful representation of the natural world, and there are strict limits on what kinds of photographic postprocessing and manipulation are acceptable.

 The origins of the Wildlife Photographer of the Year competition go back to 1965.
 The competition is now solely owned and developed by the Natural History Museum, London.